Evan-sudo/Scripts-for-generating-video-size-dataset-in-VoD-simulation/README.md

 Python; ffmpeg

 ## move.py
-Move videos with different contents from specified quality level into one folder
+Move videos with different contents from specified quality level into one folder.

+## chunk.py
+Use ffmpeg prompt to segment the videos for a specified quality level and record its size.